Choosing a rug to match your floor type

-Alternatively, the Arabesque Rust Wool Rug is thick enough to add an element of warmth to the room, but not too thick as to flood the room with textures.
-The contrasting rust-orange and white colours with the elegant pattern make this a classy rug for a proud home.
+Alternatively, the Arabesque Wool Rug Slate is thick enough to add an element of warmth to the room, but not too thick as to flood the room with textures.
+The contrasting colours with the elegant pattern make this a classy rug for a proud home.

 Choosing a rug for a laminate floor

 Laminate flooring is a relatively new concept in home design, but due to its easy installation, affordable price and fantastic presentation, it has evolved into one of the more popular floor styles.
 One of the common criticisms of laminate flooring, however, is that it can be cold to the touch and you can lose a lot of heat from your room due to the thin material and cold surface.
 Introducing a rug to the equation can go a long way in solving this problem.

 With laminate flooring, you have more scope for which rug you choose, as laminate essentially creates a blank slate on which you can construct and create your room.
 Therefore, the texture and style of rug you choose is entirely your choice.

 Warm your space

 The likelihood is that you will want to choose a rug that has a warming effect on your room, in which case you should opt for a thick style such as a tufted rug or a carved-pile rug.
 Not only are these soft underfoot, and a good thermal insulator in your room, but they will also provide an additional element of style that your space may be lacking if your flooring is relatively bare looking.